Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: The dual problem

-This cost function will ensure that we retain the Hull-White model in the interest rate, while also matching the market prices for the call options by calibrating the volatility of the stock.
+\begin{remark} It is easy to check that the function $F$ defined in (\ref{eq: cost function}) satisfies the assumptions for the duality proof. \end{remark} This cost function will ensure that we retain the Hull-White model in the interest rate, while also matching the market prices for the call options by calibrating the volatility of the stock.
 Additionally, we wish to enforce that the matrix $\beta$ from our model characteristics is positive definite and that $\xi_{\mathrm{ref}}$ remains a correlation function, and we achieve this by setting $s=\xi_{\mathrm{ref}}^2\sigma_r^2$ as an argument of $H$ in the definition of $F$.
-Applying Theorem~\ref{thm: dual problem}, we have the following dual formulation with the given cost function $F(\alpha,\beta)$: \begin{problem}[Hull-White Dual Formulation]
+Applying Theorem~\ref{thm: dual problem}, we have the following dual formulation with the given cost function $F(\alpha,\beta)$ \begin{problem}